sel8888/harmonic-shape-transform-2026-koncept/CONTRIBUTING.md

 # Contributing to HST (Harmonic Shape Transform)

 First off, thank you for considering contributing to HST!
 It's community members like you that make this tool better for everyone.
-Whether you are a developer, a technical artist, or a researcher, your input is highly valued.

-## 🚀 How Can You Help?

-### 1. Reporting Bugs
-# Contributing to HST (Harmonic Shape Transform)

-First off, thank you for considering contributing to HST!
-It's community members like you that make this tool better for everyone.
 By contributing to this project, you help us advance semantic geometry within the open-source ecosystem.

 ## 🚀 How Can You Help?